Creating a PostgreSQL cluster

 -

-In the same working directory, place a
+In your current working directory, create a

 Save the ID of the original PostgreSQL cluster to an environment variable: